Section I specialist school — the platform drafts your pack | EHCP Clarity

 Can I name a specialist school in Section I of my child's EHCP?

-What are the section 39 exceptions that let the LA refuse my preferred school?
+What are the section 39 exceptions that let the local authority refuse my preferred school?

 What is a 'section 41' specialist school?